 You’ve heard the saying “misery loves company.”
 Even if this isn’t necessarily true on a conscious level, it’s always true on an unconscious level.
 Somewhere in the depths of his being, Dennis couldn’t stand his wife’s happiness.
-Her happiness made him more miserable…or as the Objectivist Warrior would state “He made himself more miserable.”
+Her happiness made him more miserable…or as the Integrated Individual would state “He made himself more miserable.”
 Her positive state of mind, enthusiasm and joy couldn’t rub off on him.
 His neurotic subconscious mind forced him to take action to eliminate her happiness…and he attacked.

 You can’t actually call him evil for doing this to his wife.
 He probably wasn’t aware of his intentions.
 In fact, his wife’s success would benefit him by eliminating some financial problems they were experiencing.
 Since his actions took place on a subconscious or unconscious level…he automatically acted in an illogical and self-defeating way.
 Many people act in destructive ways without a moment’s reflection…especially unfortunate souls enslaved by the Hive Mind Mentality.

 Julie also acted in a self-destructive way…although I’m sure many of you can’t really blame her for acting as she did.
 She allowed the emotion of anger to overpower her reasoning abilities.
 She forgot about her commitment to act as an Objectivist Warrior.

 The Aftermath of a Personal Conflict